sfigg/commercialization-public/test/wpt/wpr-command-line-options.md

 ## SetProfInt

-Use this option to set the sampled profile interval in 100 ns units.
+The **SetProfInt** option sets the sampled profile interval in 100 ns units.

 ### Syntax